 Tips For Making Gluten Free Chocolate Chip Mini Loaf

 - Blanched almond flour is my preference – This is because it is ground super fine and without the almond skins.
+And it makes an appearance in most of my gluten free baking recipes.

 - Make sure it is sweet rice flour – The sweet rice flour is what lends to the soft texture of this mini lemon loaf.
 With that, I can’t say with authority what other rice flours would do in this recipe.
 By my research, I would say it may make the loaf too dry.